jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   - **New Zealand Greenhouse Gas Inventory** means the reports that are required under Articles 4 and 12 of the Convention, Article 7.1 of the Protocol, and Article 13.7 of the Paris Agreement and that are prepared in accordance with section 32(1)
   - **New Zealand unit** means a unit issued by the Registrar and designated as a New Zealand unit
   - **nominated entity** , in relation to a consolidated group, means an entity appointed under section 150(4)﻿(b) or 152(3)﻿(b) as the nominated entity of a consolidated group
+  - **NZLRI map** means the map or maps provided in the New Zealand Land Resource Inventory— (a) that are published on an Internet site maintained by or on behalf of the New Zealand Institute for Bioeconomy Science Limited; and
+    (b) as amended and published on that Internet site from time to time
   - **obligation fuel** means any fuel specified as obligation fuel in regulations made under this Act
   - **obligation jet fuel** means any jet fuel specified as obligation jet fuel in regulations made under this Act
   - **offshore mitigation** means emissions reductions and removals, or allowances from emissions trading schemes,—